rticommunity/rticonnextdds-examples/examples/connext_dds/logging_config/README.md

 # Example Code: Use the Logging API and explanation of NDDS_Config_LogPrintFormat

 Logging is the most basic and important debuggability feature.
-You can control how much debugging information is reported during runtime.
+It allows you to control how much debugging information is reported during runtime.

 ## Concept